Windows CMD Commands: Mastering the Command Prompt

 shutdown /a

-The option ensures that a previously executed shutdown command aborts.
+The option ensures that a previously executed shutdown command is aborted.

 The sort command allows sorting provided data from a file or user input.
 Additional options control the sorting mechanism and from which point to start sorting.